Henry the hero: Connecticut mom credits family dog with saving baby’s life - NewsBreak

 Henry, the family’s Boston Terrier, kept letting himself into the nursery even though his owner repeatedly told him not to.
 He did it five times.

 “This time, he woke her up and when she started crying, I knew there was something wrong with the way she was crying.
 She didn’t sound right.
 So I took her downstairs and she was struggling to get air,” Dowling said.
-“The fact that he was so persistent and he didn’t go hide or stop when I told him to stop, he had to have known or maybe smelled something or heard something.”Strong winds in Midwest whip up dust, blow over semitrailers
+“The fact that he was so persistent and he didn’t go hide or stop when I told him to stop, he had to have known or maybe smelled something or heard something.”Dog helps daughter through anxiety, gets adopted by her family

 Dowling said they rushed the baby to Connecticut Children’s and the doctor essentially sucked out all the congestion that was making it difficult for her to breathe.
 She is doing much better now.